 Sleep apnea is a sneaky disorder largely because patients often go through life assuming they don’t have it, even if they do.
 When you go to bed like you normally do, but wake up feeling exhausted, you may find yourself pushing it off anyway or supplementing your grogginess with caffeine.
 While 25 million Americans are expected to deal with the symptoms of sleep apnea today, that number is only going up year after year.
 As a result, many patients ask us questions like “What is sleep apnea?
 What are the causes?
 Are there symptoms?
 Is treatment available?”

 Better Sleep Eugene and Dr. Paskalev can not only provide answers for patients.
-They can also provide personalized treatment, turning difficult and tiresome days into ones filled with hope, energy, and optimism.
-Read on below to get the answer to the question, "What is sleep apnea?" from your Eugene, OR sleep apnea dentist and learn more about how you can finally overcome it!
+They can also provide personalized sleep apnea treatment, turning difficult and tiresome days into ones filled with hope, energy, and optimism.
+Read on below to get the answer to the question, "What is sleep apnea?" from your Eugene sleep apnea doctor and learn more about how you can finally overcome it!

 Sleep Apnea Basics

 Simply put, sleep apnea is a disorder where a person can’t achieve deep sleep because of momentary lapses in breathing.
 These moments (or apneas) generally last about 10 seconds, but can happen hundreds of times per hour.
 This results in repeatedly interrupted sleep cycles, preventing people from getting the regenerative sleep they need to remain healthy and functional.